Ddxh2/Mymories-client/README.md

 Below are a list of changes or additions that I would have liked to make but didn't get around to.

 - Better defined sense of style for the general UI of the application
+- Implement friend requests so that friendships require two-sided agreement
 - Unit tests
 - Limit the number of times a user may like a specific post
 - Add features to user profiles such as history of posts or bio section